Skip to content

 Historical Research

-A digital landscape was created using survey data and height map.
-Models were created in 3D modelling programs and imported into OpenSim (an online, opensource, cross-platform, 3D multi-user virtual environment).
-The models were then scaled, orientated and assembled.
+A digital landscape was created using survey data and a height map.
+Models were created in 3D modelling programs and imported into OpenSim (an online, open-source, cross-platform, 3D multi-user virtual environment).
+The models were then scaled, oriented and assembled.
 The landscapes were populated with flora and fauna.
-Where applicable, models of characters and animals were imported and animated.